-The Construction Risk Management Guide for 2019
+The Construction Risk Management Guide

 What is your construction company’s level of preparation against a disaster?

 As a business or firm, you’re most likely aware of the many risks that come with construction projects.
 Whether it’s meeting the terms of a contract, maintaining employee safety on the job site, or dealing with natural disasters, every project has its own set of hazards.
 If not managed, these risks can hurt your construction projects and prove fatal to your bottom line.

 Thus, construction risk management is a must-have for any company.
 An effective risk management plan must have easy-to-follow yet detailed processes to help you control the risks, make decisions on how to deal with them, and turn them around to boost your company.
 With the presence of rising costs, new industry trends, more complex projects, and increased safety concerns, having a risk management plan is more crucial than ever.

 Read on for our guide on how to manage risk in your construction company.
 For a condensed version you can use for reference, jump to our infographic below.

 Risk management is the process of determining the risks present in your business and evaluating the procedures to minimize their impact.
 In construction, the process involves planning, monitoring, and controlling instances of risk.
 As the center of the process is your risk management plan, a document that details the risks and your processes for addressing them.

 Sources of Construction Risks

 To craft your risk plan, you’ll first need to identify the factors that could most jeopardize your projects.
 The potential sources of risks most common to construction include: